weaviate/weaviate-agents-python-client/docs/index.rst

 * `Personalization Agent <https://weaviate.io/developers/agents/personalization>`_: Customizes outputs based on persona-specific information.
 This agent can learn user behavior and provide recommendations tailored to individual preferences.

-Official Documentation
+Official documentation
 --------------------

 For the most comprehensive and up-to-date information, examples, and guides on Weaviate Agents, please refer to the main Weaviate documentation website:

 * `Weaviate Agents Official Documentation <https://weaviate.io/developers/agents>`_

-Client API Documentation
+Client API reference
 ------------------------

 Detailed documentation for the Python client classes and functions corresponding to these agents can be found below: